How Japan spent more than a century earthquake-proofing its architecture | KRDO

 For one, Japan’s architecture schools have ensured — perhaps due to the country’s history of natural disasters — that students are grounded in both design and engineering, said Mazereeuw, who also directs MIT’s Urban Risk Lab, a research organization examining the seismic and climatic risks facing cities.

-“Unlike in most countries, Japanese architecture schools combine architecture with structural engineering — in the US, you take structural engineering classes but they’re really fluffy,” she said, adding that in Japan the two disciplines “are always tied together.”
+“Unlike in most countries, Japanese architecture schools combine architecture with structural engineering,” she said, adding that in Japan the two disciplines “are always tied together.”

 Japanese officials have, over the years, also sought to learn from every major quake the country has faced, with researchers conducting detailed surveys and updating building regulations accordingly.

-Note: Update: A quote about architectural schools in an earlier version of this story has been shortened for clarity.